umami-software/website/content/running-on-heroku.md

 ### Build and Deploy

 1. Under the **Settings > Config Vars** section, set the `HASH_SALT` environment variable.
 Read the [Install](/docs/install) section for information about the `HASH_SALT` environment variable.
+1. Also in **Settings > Config Vars**, set `HOSTNAME` to `0.0.0.0`.
+This tells Umami to bind to all interfaces, not just localhost.
+If this is missing Heroku can't tell the app is started.
 1. With the environment variables and database set up, click the **Deploy > Manual Deploy > Deploy Branch** button.
 1. Once the build has finished, the website should be live.
 Follow the **Open app** button at the top of the dashboard to view it.
 1. Follow the **Getting started** guide starting from the [Login](/docs/login) step.